 Cuba is proud of using only water during the fermentation, without extra aromas or artificial additives.
 Simply, they are not used in Cuba.
 The farmers very often pay the consequences of this because sometimes the crop is very small, due to the lack of chemical substances to control plagues.
 Nevertheless, the result of this is also having real ecological harvests.

-It is time for selection and division of leaf.
+It is time for the selection and division of the leaf.
 It is the Master Blender the person in charge of choosing the leaf to roll every single cigar.
-The mixture determines the flavor of the cigar.
-The stem is taking away from leaf and the best leaf, except for a unique element, are rolled creating the filler of the cigar.
-The wrapper leaf, which is the external one, obviously, it is a leaf more delicate and with a superior quality; it grows in Pinar del Rio under the shade of light texture cover.
+The mixture determines the flavour of the cigar.
+The stem is taking away from the leaf and the best leaf, except for a unique element, are rolled creating the filler of the cigar.
+The wrapper leaf, which is the external one, obviously, is a leaf more delicate and with superior quality; it grows in Pinar del Rio under the shade of light texture cover.
 Those plantations are a characteristic element in the landscape while we heading to Maria la Gorda beach from Vinales.

 It is time to roll.
 The instructor in this activity is the roller master.
-It is a tedious and exigent work.
+It is tedious and exigent work.
 In most factories in Cuba, while rolling cigars, the employees read loudly books and newspapers to make more pleasant the working time.
 The «retractors» are considering very polite and well-educated persons.
-The course to become a cigar roller takes 9 month.
+The course to become a cigar roller takes 9 months.
 Those schools are located in the same fabrics, where the student after finishing it, will try to find a job.
 The average amount of cigars rolled by a person who works in a factory is around 80-150 in a day.
-All depends of the size of the cigar is making.
+It all depends on the size of the cigar is making.
 Every cigar is rolled by the same person from the beginning to the end.

 So we have an aromatic cigar finished.
-The best way to store them is in a cider container that keeps the moisture and increase the aroma.
-The cigars may dry out, so we must watch out the level of humidity.
-After bringing cigars to Poland from Cuba, we can keep them in a plastic bag in the lower shelf of the fridge.
+The best way to store them is in a cider container that keeps the moisture and increases the aroma.
+The cigars may dry out, so we must watch out for the level of humidity.
+After bringing cigars to Poland from Cuba, we can keep them in a plastic bag on the lower shelf of the fridge.